Northeastern Army: Personnel

 When Zhang Zuolin was appointed commander of the forward and center route armies of Manchuria in 1911, he brought with him the irregulars he already had under his command.
 His closest associates became senior officers of the combined force, including Zhang Jinghui, Zhang Zuoxiang, Tang Yulin, and Zuo Fen.
 Fengtian soldiers were mostly ethnically Chinese and overwhelmingly from Fengtian province, because this was where the 27th division did its recruiting according to the territorial system of recruitment laid out under the Qing.
 This recruitment system was preserved by Zhang in his early years because of its benefits to unit cohesion.
 As additional divisions based in other Manchurian provinces were absorbed, the geographical makeup of the army became consequently more diverse.
 When Li Jinglin and Zhang Zongchang's divisions were relocated to Zhili and Shandong respectively after the Second Zhili-Fengtian War, they began recruiting from the local populations and soon locals made up a majority in both armies.
 The monthly salary remained the same as it had been under the Qing—in 1922, that was 4.2 yuan for a second-class private.
 At its height, circa 1926, the Fengtian Army consisted of somewhere between 170,000 and 250,000 men.

 The Fengtian Army included a number of foreigners in its ranks as soldiers, officers, and advisors.
-The most important were the Japanese advisors, who not only provided Zhang with military expertise but—because they retained their positions as officers in the Kwangtung Army—also served as intermediaries with the Japanese commanders.
+The most important were the Japanese advisors, who not only provided Zhang with military expertise but—because they retained their positions as officers in the Kwantung Army—also served as intermediaries with the Japanese commanders.
 The presence of Japanese advisors in Chinese armies predated the establishment of the Fengtian army, and Zhang inherited several from previous Manchurian generals.
 Several dozen were in service at any one time, some of the most important being Takema Machino, Takeo Kikuchi, and Shigeru Honjō.
 The largest contingent of foreign soldiers were White Russians who had fled to Manchuria following their defeat in the Russian Civil War.
 Mercenary service was attractive for White émigrés due to the fact that many of them had problems finding stable employment, and the warlords at least offered a regular income.
 Led by Konstantin Petrovich Nechaev, the Russians earned a reputation as an extremely capable fighting force, but were also feared due to their high indiscipline and extreme brutality against civilians and prisoners of war.
 In 1926, the number of Russians reached its peak at about 5,270 men, mostly serving in Nechaev's 65th Infantry Division under Zhang Zongchang.
-However, they suffered heavy casualties in the 1926-1927 fighting against Sun Chuanfang, and Zhang Xueliang demobilized the remaining White Russian units after they sided with Zhang Zongchang's revolt.
+However, they suffered heavy casualties in the 1926–1927 fighting against Sun Chuanfang, and Zhang Xueliang demobilized the remaining White Russian units after they sided with Zhang Zongchang's revolt.